• Skip to main content

 Delta

-Mileage Booster doesn’t seem to be available at the moment but I did the upgrade as well as the fare difference over the last few weeks and both worked- just make sure you reschedule the flight rather than cancel it to avoid clawbacks.
+Mileage Booster is no longer available to pay the upgrade fee to first class – just make sure you reschedule the flight rather than cancel it to avoid clawbacks.

 $59 Mileage Booster- Coded as Misc Taxes and Fees